 At the end of practising yoga postures, lie down in Yoga Nidra.
 This gives your mind and body a few minutes of relaxation.
 This technique helps in flushing out body toxins- a primary cause of stress, from your system.

-Practising yoga makes you a happier person.
+Regular practice of the best poses in yoga for anxiety, stress, and depression makes you a happier person.
 It brings a glow on your face and calms your mind.
 Yoga has the absolute power to control your mind and provide you with inner peace.
 In today’s busy life, people never find time for themselves.
 They often forget to be happy.
 It’s high time to give yourself some precious amount of time.
 Practice yoga and feel the difference within yourself.

 It’s always best to seek the guidance of a healthcare professional before embarking on any kind of physical exercises, especially when it comes to yoga.